On behalf of Canadian retailers, RCC manages the Scanner Price Accuracy Code.

 1.1 On a claim being presented by the customer, where the scanned price of a product at checkout is higher than the price displayed in the store or than advertised by the store, the lower price will be honoured; and

-(a) if the correct price of the product is $10 or less, the retailer will give the product to the customer free of charge; or
+(a) if the displayed price of the product is $10 or less, the retailer will give the product to the customer free of charge; or

-(b) if the correct price of the product is higher than $10, the retailer will give the customer a discount of $10 off the correct price.
+(b) if the displayed price of the product is higher than $10, the retailer will give the customer a discount of $10 off the lowest advertised price.

 1.2 Where the same error recurs in scanning multiple units of a given product during a given transaction, the retailer will correct the scanning error in respect of each unit of the given product purchased, but is obliged to apply the policy set out in 1.1 (a) and (b) in respect of only one of the units.

 1.3 Paragraph 1.1 only applies after the final sale price of the purchased item has been displayed at the checkout, including relevant rebate, discount or promotional coupons.

 1.4 To be eligible for the Item Free Scanner Policy, the product must match the product description on the corresponding shelf tag.

 1.5 The Item Free Scanner Policy does not apply if the barcode or shelf label for a given product has been tampered with.

 1.6 The Item Free Scanner Policy does not apply to a product where, in respect of that product, the law: